nus-cs2030s/2324-s2/docs/10-heap-stack.md

 In this example, we have three variables, `c`, `center`, and `radius`.
 Lines 1-3 declare the variables, and as a result, we have three variables allocated on the stack.
 Again, we assume that the code is in the static method `main`.
 Do note the order of these variables in the stack.
 Since we declared `c` first, it is located at the bottom of the stack.

-Recall that for object references, they are initialized to `null`.
+Recall that, object references are initialized to `null`.
 Primitive type variables (e.g., `radius`) are initialized to 0.0 because it is of type `double`.
 If it is an `int`, then it will be initialized to 0 instead,

 === "After Lines 1-3"
     ![005a](figures/SH/005a.png)